The RISE Microloan Program

 • The RISE Microloan Program collaborates with organizations like The Sewing Labs, Determination Inc., KC G.I.F.T., Urban Ranger Corps, and Pawsperity to provide economic opportunity, jobs, and dignity to aspiring entrepreneurs.

-RISE Microloans provide funding from AltCap, credit-building tools and training from CHES, Inc., and community support from the Rotary Club of Kansas City Plaza—helping entrepreneurs close the opportunity gap, achieve their goals, and create jobs for economic stability.
+RISE Microloans provide funding from AltCap, credit-building tools and training from CHES, Inc., and community support from the Rotary Club of Kansas City Plaza—helping entrepreneurs achieve their goals and create jobs for economic stability.

 • Credit Building resources